Thyroid Function Tests

 The major thyroid hormone secreted by the thyroid gland is thyroxine, also called T4 because it contains four iodine atoms.
 To exert its effects, T4 is converted to triiodothyronine (T3) by the removal of an iodine atom.
 This occurs mainly in the liver and in certain tissues where T3 acts, such as in the brain.
 The amount of T4 produced by the thyroid gland is controlled by another hormone, which is made in the pituitary gland located at the base of the brain, called thyroid stimulating hormone (abbreviated TSH).
-The amount of TSH that the pituitary sends into the blood stream depends on the amount of T4 that the pituitary sees.
+The amount of TSH that the pituitary sends into the bloodstream depends on the amount of T4 that the pituitary sees.
 If the pituitary sees very little T4, then it produces more TSH to tell the thyroid gland to produce more T4.
-Once the T4 in the blood stream goes above a certain level, the pituitary’s production of TSH is shut off.
+Once the T4 in the bloodstream goes above a certain level, the pituitary’s production of TSH is shut off.
 In fact, the thyroid and pituitary act in many ways like a heater and a thermostat.
 When the heater is off and it becomes cold, the thermostat reads the temperature and turns on the heater.
 When the heat rises to an appropriate level, the thermostat senses this and turns off the heater.
 Thus, the thyroid and the pituitary, like a heater and thermostat, turn on and off.
-This is illustrated in the figure below:
+This is illustrated in the figure below.

 The finding of an elevated TSH and low FT4 or FTI indicates primary hypothyroidism due to disease in the thyroid gland.
 A low TSH and low FT4 or FTI indicates hypothyroidism due to a problem involving the pituitary gland.
 A low TSH with an elevated FT4 or FTI is found in individuals who have hyperthyroidism.

 T3 tests are often useful to diagnosis hyperthyroidism or to determine the severity of the hyperthyroidism.
 Patients who are hyperthyroid will have an elevated T3 level.
 In some individuals with a low TSH, only the T3 is elevated and the FT4 or FTI is normal.
 T3 testing rarely is helpful in the hypothyroid patient, since it is the last test to become abnormal.
 Patients can be severely hypothyroid with a high TSH and low FT4 or FTI, but have a normal T3.
-In some situations, such as during pregnancy or while taking birth control pills, high levels of total T4 and T3 can exist.
-This is because the estrogens increase the level of the binding proteins.
-In these situations, it is better to ask both for TSH and free T4 for thyroid evaluation.

 THYROID ANTIBODY TESTS

-Thyroglobulin (Tg) is a protein produced by normal thyroid cells and also thyroid cancer cells.
+Thyroglobulin (Tg) is a protein produced by normal thyroid cells and thyroid cancer cells.
 It is not a measure of thyroid function and it does not diagnose thyroid cancer when the thyroid gland is still present.
 It is used most often in patients who have had surgery for thyroid cancer in order to monitor them after treatment.
 Tg is included in this brochure of thyroid function tests to communicate that, although measured frequently in certain scenarios and individuals, Tg is not a primary measure of thyroid hormone function.

 RADIOACTIVE IODINE UPTAKE